 Cholesterol is a substance essential for normal functioning of the human body.
-It is a fatty compound and most of it is produced in the liver; however, it is also contained in food.
+It is a type of lipid (fatty compound) produced in the liver; it is also contained in food.
 Elevated level of cholesterol in the blood does not cause any immediate symptoms but it is a strong risk factors for cardiovascular disease, mainly heart attack.

-Cholesterol (type of lipid) circulates in blood bound to proteins in lipoprotein complexes.
+Cholesterol circulates in blood bound to proteins in lipoprotein complexes.
 Some of the lipoproteins have protective effect, others are harmful.

-- Unhealthy diet - dietary cholesterol and saturated fats in the food obviously increase the level of cholesterol in blood.
+Unhealthy diet - dietary cholesterol and saturated fats in the food obviously increase the level of cholesterol.

-- Smoking - some substances in cigarettes may block the transportation of LDL from cells to liver, increasing its level in the arteries leading to the narrowing of the arteries; smoking also greatly increases overall cardiovascular risk.
+Smoking - some substances in cigarettes may block the transport of LDL from cells to liver, increasing its level in the arteries leading to the narrowing of the arteries; smoking also greatly increases overall cardiovascular risk.